Experienced Truck Accident Attorney in Laredo - John R. Solis Offers Personalized Attention, Results

 Commercial vehicle accidents in Texas can have serious consequences that last a lifetime.
 Soon after the accident, you might face mounting medical bills.
 You may be unable to work.
 You may face household expenses you didn't anticipate.
 We know how to launch a thorough investigation that leaves no stone unturned.
 We scour for the right evidence.
 We know how to deal with insurance companies and consult with appropriate medical experts.
 You shouldn't have to settle for less than you deserve.

 Don't wait a minute longer.
-Contact the Law Office of John R. Solis today to discuss your legal options with an experienced injury lawyer in Laredo.
+Contact John R. Solis, Attorney at Law today to discuss your legal options with an experienced injury lawyer in Laredo.
 A delay may affect your rights.
 Call 866-465-9093 for a free case consultation.
 Our firm proudly serves the needs of English and Spanish speaking clients in Laredo, the Rio Grande Valley and San Antonio.